-[Investigation] The great EESC 'per diem' charade
+[Investigation] The EU committee's great 'per diem' charade

 Already a member?

-After signing the customary EESC attendance list, she returned to work before noon to the European Trade Union Confederation (ETUC), where she earns up to €8,600 per month (pre-tax and deductions) .
+After signing the customary EESC attendance list, she returned to work before noon to the European Trade Union Confederation (ETUC), where she earns up to €8,600 per month (pre-tax and deductions).

 For having attended that morning session, the EESC gave her a €290 subsistence allowance of public taxpayer money to cover accommodation, food and local transport.